-I know winter’s taken its toll when I feel them—little bumps around my nose and forehead, and blotches of sandpapery skin across the cheeks teamed with a complexion so dull that no amount of self-tanner will perk it up.
-Uneven skin texture is one of those bugbears that most of us just put up with, but if you’re wondering why your complexion looks bleak in winter, it’s culprit number one.
+I know winter has taken its toll when I feel them—the little bumps around my nose and forehead, and blotches of sandpapery skin across the cheeks teamed with a complexion so dull that no amount of self-tanner will perk it up.
+Uneven skin texture is one of those bugbears most of us just put up with, but if you’re wondering why your complexion looks bleak in winter, look no further.

-The key cause is dryness.
+The key cause?
+Dryness.
 Not just the “central heating has sucked out all the moisture” dryness, but also the type of dehydration that happens when you slather on too much face cream.
-Celebrity skin expert Debbie Thomas explains that, when our skin feels tight, we have a tendency to over-do the oil-rich moisturiser in a bid to provide comfort.
+Celebrity skin expert Debbie Thomas explains that when our skin feels tight, we have a tendency to overdo the oil-rich moisturiser in a bid to provide comfort.

-Now, that doesn’t mean you should be ditching the moisturiser altogether.
-Instead, it’s about finding the right level of hydration and improving your overall cleanse, tone and moisturise routine.
+Now that doesn’t mean you should be ditching the moisturiser altogether.
+Instead, it’s about finding the right level of hydration and improving your overall routine.
 “I see change in skin texture as one of the earliest signs of skin ageing,” says Justine Hextall, La Roche-Posay consultant dermatologist.
 “Even in our 20s, skin can start to look dull and uneven, and pores can become more visible.
-We see this as textural change and a good skincare regimen can make a significant change to this.”
+We see this as textural change, and a good skincare regimen can make a significant change to this.”

-If cell buildup is the issue, slough the dead cells away with an exfoliant.
+If cell buildup is the issue, slough dead cells away with an exfoliant.
 “It’s no longer about scratchy scrubs, but rather using acids, enzymes and retinoids to chemically exfoliate the skin and improve your overall cellular renewal,” Thomas says.
 The former will perform well when harnessed in a facial wash used once a week, she says.
-“Then at night, try slowly introducing Retinol.
+“Then at night, try slowly introducing retinol.
 I would say 0.5% is strong enough for most people.”
 These are the best retinol serums out there.